 But that’s not the case.
-There are alleged mermaids sightings even today, from around the world.
+There are alleged mermaid sightings even today, from around the world.
 So, what are these people seeing?
-Eventually we can’t help but wonder if there is something to these stories, and if sailors from days of old maybe weren’t so delirious after all.
+Eventually, we can’t help but wonder if there is something to these stories, and if sailors from days of old maybe weren’t so delirious after all.

-Do mermaids exist?
-If so, where is the proof?
-How could it be possible that a half-woman, half-fish is really out there?
+Do mermaids exist and, if so, where is the proof?
+How could it be possible that a half-woman, half-fish, is really out there?

-Like any cryptid with an enduring legacy, mermaids are still seen around the world today.
+Like any cryptid with an enduring legacy, people from around the world claim to see mermaids.
 Unfortunately, there is also the occasional hoax, manipulated video footage, and plain-old honest mistake.
-For this reason, it’s important to take any sightings account with a grain of salt.
+For this reason, it’s important to take any sightings into account with a grain of salt.

 There’s a big problem with this idea.
 Mermaids, mermen – merfolk – are described as having the upper body of a human and the lower body of a fish.
 This works just fine for mythology, as there are all kinds of creatures with mixed-up bodies throughout ancient legend, but it makes things tough when we look at it from a biological perspective.

 Read More From Exemplore

 Humans are mammals and fish are, well, fish.
 You don't need a doctorate in marine biology to figure out that humans and fish have very different physiologies, and it’s pretty much impossible for a creature to retain the characteristics of both.